bondy-io/bondy_docs/docs/tutorials/security/same_sign_on.md

 <ZoomImg src="/assets/sso_example.png"/>

 Now `Linda` can authenticate to all three realms using a single set of credentuals.
-Moreover, performing a password change on any of the thre realms will actually change it in the SSO realm, having immediate effect across all associated realms.
+Moreover, performing a password change on any of the three realms will actually change it in the SSO realm, having immediate effect across all associated realms.